A Shrinkage Likelihood Ratio Test for High-Dimensional Subgroup Analysis with a Logistic-Normal Mixture Model: Introduction

 Hypothesis testing for the existence of a subgroup possesses an irregular structure: the classification parameter is not identified under the null hypothesis of no subgroup.
 Due to the presence of unidentified parameters, the aforementioned works have the following two limitations.
 First, the asymptotic null distribution of test statistics takes complicated forms.
 In fact, the asymptotic null distribution derived in \cite{fan2017change} is a functional of stochastic processes indexed by unidentified parameters.
 The intractability of the limiting distribution necessitates computationally demanding resampling methods to calculate the critical value.
 The dependence of the null distribution on the unidentified parameters further gives rise to the second limitation.
 Namely, the asymptotic null distribution of test statistics is even not well defined when the dimension of classification covariates, and accordingly, the classification parameter increases with sample size.
 Considering the growing availability of high-dimensional personal characteristics such as biomarkers and genetic information, this restriction can be a hurdle to the practical use of testing for the existence of a subgroup.

-To address these challenges, this study develops a novel testing procedure.
+To address these challenges, this study develops a new testing procedure.
 Our test statistics are based on the likelihood ratio as in \cite{shen2015inference} and \cite{shen2017penalized}.
 However, instead of naively estimating the model parameter, we propose to estimate the parameter under the alternative model with a modified likelihood function that penalizes $L_1$-norm of the classification parameter.
 When the null hypothesis is true, this penalization strongly shrinks the unidentified classification parameters toward zero.
-Owing to this shrinkage, the asymptotic null distribution of the resulting shrinkage likelihood ratio test statistics ($SLRT$) follows the half chi-square distribution, the quantile of which is easy to calculate.
+Owing to this shrinkage, the asymptotic null distribution of the resulting shrinkage likelihood ratio test statistics ($SLRT$) follows the half chi-square distribution, whose quantile is easy to calculate.
 This asymptotic result holds even when the dimension of the classification covaraites and parameters increases with sample size under some rate conditions.
-Meanwhile, the shrinkage effect is not as strong when the alternative hypothesis is true.
-Hence, the proposed test is more powerful than the test that fixes the classification parameter to zero in advance, as confirmed in our simulation study.
+Meanwhile, our simulation study reveals that the proposed test is more powerful than the test that fixes the classification parameter to zero in advance; hence the shrinkage effect of the proposed test seems not as strong under the alternative hypothesis.

-Besides tackling the computational burden and the high dimensionality associated with testing the existence of a subgroup, this study further connects to the following strands of the literature.
-First, in testing the number of components in finite mixture models, several works employ penalized likelihood to realize simplified asymptotic null distributions.
-See, for example, \cite{chen2001modified} and \cite{li2009non} for non-normal mixture models; \cite{chen2009hypothesis} for normal mixture models; and \cite{kasahara2014modified} for Markov regime-switching models.
+The penalization approach for the sake of the tractable asymptotic null distribution dates back to a seminal work by \cite{chen2001modified}, which employs penalized likelihood for testing the number of components in finite mixture models with covariate-independent mixing proportions.
+This approach is further explored, for example, in \cite{li2009non} and \cite{chen2009hypothesis} for EM tests and \cite{kasahara2014modified} for Markov regime-switching models.
 Although those predecessors and the present study share the same spirit of using penalization, the penalized parameters are substantially different; the former penalize a one-dimensional mixing proportion while the latter penalizes possibly high-dimensional parameters that can be associated with covariates.
-Especially, dealing with the high dimensionality requires a distinct proof strategy for deriving the asymptotic distribution.
+For more general setting beyond the context of finite mixture models, \cite{fukumizu2004} and \cite{yoshida2024penalized} propose to penalize unidentified parameter for the simplified asymptotic distribution.
+These works, however, do not cover the case where the unidentified parameters are high-dimensional.
+Dealing with the high dimensionality requires a distinct proof strategy to establish the asymptotic result.